sitegear/Sitegear/README.md

 Sitegear
 ========

 Sitegear is an extensible, configurable and modular website management application.

+Sitegear consists of a website framework and a set of integrated content management tools.
 It is aimed primarily at websites based on owner-driven driven content.
 One of the primary driving goals is to reduce development time for these types of websites specifically.
 For more dynamic, user-driven websites, please consider an MVC framework.

 Modules
 -------